avivabou/pal/NLP_Project/NLP_project.md

 This supports the interpretation that **iteration heads are minimal circuits**: once the architecture is sufficiently deep to host them (2 layers), adding more depth provides little new capability.
 Instead, extra layers primarily act as stabilizers and reduce variance across runs.

+Our factorial and Fibonacci experiments show that small transformers can indeed generalize beyond the original polynomial task.
+However, these tasks highlight several important points:

+1. **Learnability**: Both factorial and Fibonacci converge to high accuracy, but training stability is lower than for polynomial.
+2. **Transfer benefits**: Pretraining on polynomial significantly accelerates convergence and sharpens attention patterns, showing that iteration heads are transferable circuits.
+3. **Task differences**: Factorial learning is relatively stable, while Fibonacci requires more epochs and benefits more from transfer, suggesting additive recursion is harder for small transformers to learn from scratch.
+4. **Interpretability**: Attention maps reveal iteration-head-like diagonals, but without pretraining, they are noisier.
+Transfer produces cleaner heads, reinforcing the idea that small transformers reuse existing iterative circuits when possible.

+This confirms and extends the **Skill Transfer hypothesis** of Cabannes et al. (2024): pretrained iteration heads can bootstrap learning on harder algorithmic tasks, though their effectiveness depends on task similarity (polynomial → factorial stronger than polynomial → Fibonacci).

 ---

 ## 5. Code